ewsdocker/debian-pull-gallery/README.md

-## ewsdocker/alpine-pull-gallery
+## ewsdocker/debian-pull-gallery

-Alpine Linux docker image for [RipMeApp/ripme](https://github.com/RipMeApp/ripme).
+Debian docker image for [RipMeApp/ripme](https://github.com/RipMeApp/ripme).
 ____

 **NOTE:**  This project is currently under development, and **NOT** ready for use.